 Many small business owners get the financing they need to start their businesses through personal loans, personal guarantees and credit card debt.
 As a result, many small business owners have to manage large amounts of debt.

-Most small business owners obtain the financing for their start-up through loans, personal guarantees and credit card debt.
-You may even be considering taking out a loan from your 401k or other type of retirement account.
-However, before you take such an extreme measure, you should confer with a debt relief attorney to consider all of your available options.
+As a business owner struggling with debt you may be considering taking a loan from your 401(k) or other retirement account to keep your business afloat.
+Before you take such an extreme measure, you should speak with a NJ Bankruptcy attorney to understand all of your available options.

-If your entity is a limited liability company or a corporation, it cannot file a Chapter 13.
+Please note, if your business is a limited liability company or a corporation, it cannot file a Chapter 13 Bankruptcy.
 Additionally, there are certain limits on the amount of debt you can include in a Chapter 13 filing.
-Lastly, the co-debtor stay does not apply to business debts.
-Thus, your business will remain liable for any joint debts if it is a separate legal entity.
+We will discuss these limits with you.

-If you are drowning in your business-related debt and you are interested in learning more about filing a personal bankruptcy, let us help.
+If you are drowning in business-related debt and want to learn more about how filing a personal bankruptcy might help contact us.
 We can answer your questions and help you understand all of your available debt relief options.

 If you are interested in learning how filing a bankruptcy case can benefit you, contact Levitt & Slafkes, P.C., at 973-323-2953.
 You can also reach us by filling out our online form.
 We represent debtors in Chapter 7, Chapter 13 and Chapter 11 filings.
 Let us help you get the fresh financial start you need today.

 We are proudly designated as a debt relief agency by an Act of Congress.
 We have proudly assisted consumers in filing for Bankruptcy Relief for over 30 years.
 The information on this website and blogs is for general information purposes only.
 Nothing should be taken as legal advice for any individual case or situation.